Temporary Staffing and ACA Compliance

 Staffing firms, you may need a check-up.
 Even if you don’t serve clients in the health care industry, you still have to comply with health care laws.
 One way or another, you have to take care of your people.
 When clients come to you for temporary staffing, they expect you to do just that.
 It’s about compliance.

 Staffing firms, and some seasonal employers, face a conundrum that many companies do not—the question about who is responsible for providing health care coverage for independent contractors.
-Unfortunately for temporary staffing firms, the answer is not in their hiring contracts.
+Unfortunately for temporary staffing firms, the answer to this particular ACA compliance question is not in their hiring contracts.
 It’s in the law.

-The Affordable Health Care Act weighs in, too, when it defines “full time” as 30 hours per week, 130 hours per month, or 1,560 hours in a year.
-It sounds straightforward enough, but it is not always clear cut in the temporary staffing industry.
+The ACA weighs in, too, when it defines “full time” as 30 hours per week, 130 hours per month, or 1,560 hours in a year.
+It sounds straightforward enough, but isn’t always so clear in the temporary staffing industry.

 David Lewis, CEO of Operations Inc, an HR outsourcing and consulting firm, says there’s more to successfully navigating compliance than the math of calculating FTEs and determining affordability.
-Beyond the math, there are a number of practical questions to consider with regard to compliance for Affordable Care Act temporary staffing.
+Beyond the math, there are several practical questions to consider with regard to ACA compliance in the temporary staffing industry.

 Inevitably, the additional cost and burden must be absorbed somewhere, whether by passing it on to clients and/or streamlining operations to cut costs.
 Staffing firms may need to increase their billable rate to account for the added expense of health care benefits.
 This brings the challenge of communicating the news of potentially higher costs.

 Newer staffing agencies that have never offered benefits before may find that fewer employees enroll than they might expect.
-“Most temporary employees earn less than $35/hour, so even if offered,” says Lewis, “the overwhelming majority won’t take the benefit.
-Even if it’s “affordable” under IRS regulations for employers, it’s not necessarily affordable to workers.
+Even if it’s offered, Lewis points out, the overwhelming majority won’t take the benefit.
+Even if it’s considered affordable under IRS regulations for employers, he says, it’s not necessarily affordable to workers.

-This cascades into another potential concern for Affordable Care Act temporary staffing: pricing.
+This cascades into another potential concern: pricing.
 If a significant number of employees choose not to enroll in your plan, your insurance carrier’s group plan pricing may change for the worse.
 For instance, if the insurer priced your plan for a group of 65 people, and fewer than 20 enroll, pricing is likely to suffer.

-If your technology doesn’t support Affordable Care Act compliance, it may be time to invest in software to track and manage assignments and billing that incorporates these fundamental calculations.
-Look for one that incorporates:
+If your technology doesn’t support ACA compliance, it may be time to invest in software to track and manage assignments and billing that incorporates these fundamental calculations.
+Look for one that will cover the following:

-- The number of average and total accrued hours each worker has worked over a period of time (this determines who is counted as an FTE)
+- The number of average and total accrued hours each worker has worked over a given period of time (this determines who is counted as an FTE).

-Knowing how to accurately count, classify, and track the eligibility of your employees, including seasonal and intermittent workers, are critical elements when determining your temporary staffing firm’s responsibilities and liabilities under IRS regulations and the Affordable Health Care Act.
+Knowing how to accurately count, classify, and track the eligibility of your employees, including seasonal and intermittent workers, are critical elements when determining your temporary staffing firm’s responsibilities and liabilities under IRS regulations and the ACA.